 Review of the ridge path ascending to Punta Valletta above Aosta.
 The itinerary offers a wonderful view of the Bianco group and, with modest technical difficulties, allows you to climb to an easy 3000.
 Ring route with departure and arrival by cable car.

 From Chamolè station we proceed in a slight descent along the path 19C ignoring the detours that go in the direction of the Couis 1 chairlift. coming to the Col Tsa Setse (2815 m) helped also by some yellow marks on rocks along the way.
+In the days with nice weather magnificent panorama on the close Monte Bianco.

 From the hill follow the signs to the left indicating Punta Valletta and the Panorama Aided path, a path that takes place with a constant wonderful view of the Gran Paradiso.
 Trail 19A takes place on a ridge which is initially easy until reaching the first rocky jump where the equipment marks the beginning of the Panorama Aided path (2h from the mountain station).